Yes, honeycomb is perfectly edible, including the beeswax. You can eat honeycomb on its own or with other foods.

 You may see packaged, natural honeycomb for sale in delicatessens, or at the local honey fair.
 Beekeepers may also offer it online.
 It may be priced at a premium, and some claim that added nutritional and health benefits are gained from eating honeycomb raw.

 Given that honeycomb is made from beeswax, it comes as a surprise to some people to learn that all of the honeycomb is completely edible.
-Not only can the honey contained within the wax cells, but the whole comb itself can be eaten (although please note, honey cannot be eaten by infants).
+Not only can the honey contained within the wax cells be eaten, but the whole comb itself can be consumed (although please note, honey cannot be eaten by infants).

 If you'd lie to give it a try, here are some suggestions for eating raw honeycomb:

 You may be more familiar with inedible forms of wax, such as paraffin wax candles, although of course, beeswax is also used to make candles.

 However, raw beeswax contained within honeycomb is perfectly edible.
 It is secreted directly from the wax-producing glands in the abdomens of young worker honeybees.